The eCommerce bottleneck nobody talks about: Last-mile trust

 In 2022, the sector witnessed a significant 30% increase in online sales, reaching over R50 billion and outperforming the overall retail growth of just 1.7%.
 Vibrantly and clearly, eCommerce continues to remain the highlight.
 From Cape Town to Johannesburg, customers are clicking their way to online shopping.
 It’s the order of the day!

-GenZ is the greatest adopter of new payment methods, with 98% of them being tech-savvy.
+GenZ is the greatest adopter of new payment methods, with 98% being tech-savvy.
 They’re significantly dependent on their smartphones for making online purchases, on a daily transactional basis.
-This comes as no surprise as smartphone users in South Africa for more than 22 million.
+This comes as no surprise as smartphone users in South Africa exceed 22 million.

 At the Peak

-Propelled by the forces of ease, convenience and diversity, this digital boom is at its highest peak.
-As easy as it sounds to stand at the cliff and relish the beauty, it’s equally easy to fall down.
-It takes years to climb up the peak, but moments to fall off for good.
-It’s right to say “Years to climb, seconds to crash”.
+Propelled by ease, convenience and choice, this digital boom is still rising.
+As easy as it sounds to stand on the hill and enjoy the sccenery, it’s equally easy to fall down.
+It takes years to climb up, but moments to fall down for good.

-eCommerce is invincible, inevitable.
-But equally inevitable is nourishing the fundamental root of trust that enables it to exist.
+eCommerce is a certainty.
+But equally certain, is nourishing the fundamental root of trust that enables it to exist.
 Trust fuels eCommerce and continues to be the silent bottleneck that retailers underestimate.

-The future of eCommerce in South Africa will not qualify its acceleration by a blazing website or irresistible prices, but will be defined by upholding promises – emotionally and literally.
+The future of eCommerce in South Africa will not support it's growth by a fancy website or irresistible prices, but will be defined by upholding promises – emotionally and literally.

-Emotionally – By feeding their feeds with regular and realistic updates.
+Emotionally – by feeding customers with regular and realistic updates.

 Trust is the last mile.
-Or could we gather thoughts in the right direction and scribble “Trust is the only mile”?
+Or alternatively “Trust is the only mile”?

 Real Losses During a Failed Delivery